 - Space for stamps, stickers, things found on the trip.

 SUPPLIES NEEDED FOR YOUR TRAVEL JOURNAL:

 Print the cover page on a piece of white card stock on your home printer.
 The rest of the pages can be printed on cardstock or printed on typical white printer paper.
-I decided to print on cardstock for the cover and regular paper for the inside pages and my pages double sided to save on paper.
-You could also print them one sided and it would allow for markers to leak through without transferring to the next page.
+I decided to print on cardstock for the cover and regular paper for the inside pages.
+I also printed my pages double sided to save on paper.
+You could also print them one-sided and it would allow for markers to leak through without transferring to the next page.

 I may have asked my kids to color with just pencil crayons in order to prevent this.

 You could bind the book using whatever method you are comfortable with.
 I just stacked the pages together, creased and folded them in the middle, and stapled it twice on the seam.
 Other book binding methods could be used such as string and thread or coil binding.
 Feel free to use whatever works for you.